If you want to see me rolling my eyes, all you have to do is put me in front of a typical coffee commercial.

 - Delivers a higher yield per plant

-However, does this also make a Robusta coffee “cheaper,” as coffee branding has taught us?
+But does this also make a Robusta coffee “cheaper,” as coffee branding has taught us?

-To put it simply, coffee plantations in the preferred locations cover everything with Arabica first before turning to Robusta.
+Simply put: coffee plantations in the preferred locations cover everything with Arabica first before turning to Robusta.
 After all, they want a piece of the pie.
 Robusta is just a “filler” to maximize profits.

-At the same time, he finds fewer buyers for his supply.
+At the same time, they find fewer buyers for their supply.
 The fewer buyers there are in a market, the greater the pressure on suppliers to sell.
-Therefore, buyers can quickly dictate prices.
+In other words, buyers can quickly dictate prices.

-So, a Robusta bean, which is actually cheaper, ends up being just as expensive as its big sister Arabica bean — only under different circumstances.
+So a Robusta bean, which is actually cheaper, ends up being just as expensive as its big sister Arabica bean — only under different circumstances.

 This is because advertisers are reluctant to disclose the two cycles of Arabica and Robusta.
 Clear price transparency would only spoil their perfect advertising world.

-However, if we were to measure the “value” of both coffees on economic factors alone, there would no longer be a difference worth promoting.
+But if we were to measure the “value” of both coffees on economic factors alone, there would no longer be a difference worth promoting.
 This is because the 100 percent promise also suggests the price value of Arabica over the raw material alternative Robusta.

 Only when that succeeds will the supply-demand relationship also shift, and with it, the risk factor for producing Robusta.
 Funnily enough, Robusta would then actually be cheaper than Arabica across the board — but would still end up being more attractive to the price-sensitive consumer — no matter what trends in taste and style might dictate.

 Meanwhile, the 44 pairs in the Arabica bean ensure that we coffee experts can constantly blather on about more than 800 aromas and the different nuances of taste: where there’s more DNA, there’s more complexity.

 I’ll even go further out on that limb and claim that a poor industrial roast composed of Arabica beans tastes three times worse than a mediocre Robusta roast from the drum.

 And in the process, the genetic advantages of the Arabica bean, which are expressed by a significantly higher proportion of aromatic oils, are either insufficiently highlighted or destroyed altogether.

 However, if care is taken during roasting, an Arabica coffee can reveal a thousand facets:

-All of which contribute to Robusta’s image problem, as it’s difficult to put a positive spin on tasting notes like these.
+All of which contributes to Robusta’s image problem, as it’s difficult to put a positive spin on tasting notes like these.

 At the same time, it’s also clear that things can go wrong with a Robusta roast much more quickly than when roasting Arabica.
 Treating the graceful Arabica roughly will reduce its flavor profile considerably, but in the end, it will still have enough DNA power to satisfy the average palate.

 If something goes wrong with a Robusta roast, though, you’ll have a bitter, strong slurry in your cup that only remotely resembles coffee.

-We have the Italians to thank for this — especially the inhabitants of the lower part of the boot — because the further south you go in Italy, the darker and stronger the caffè or espresso becomes.
+We have the Italians to thank for this — especially the inhabitants of the lower part of the boot — because the further south you go in Italy, the darker and stronger the coffee or espresso becomes.

-We have to look in a completely different direction, and there, we’ll find the greatest advantage of the Robusta bean: each Robusta bean contains about twice as much caffeine as an Arabica bean.
+We have to look in a completely different direction to find the greatest advantage of the Robusta bean: each Robusta bean contains about twice as much caffeine as an Arabica bean.